Shriya2524/Demand-forcasting/README.md

 1. **Data Preprocessing**:
    - Merging datasets from multiple sources into a unified structure.
    - Handling missing values and outliers using IQR-based techniques.
-   - Feature engineering through one-hot encoding and creating new features like `New_quantity`.

 2. **Exploratory Data Analysis (EDA)**:
    - Visual insights using line graphs, scatter plots, and correlation heatmaps.